 Are you looking to realign your teeth and create a straight, beautiful smile?
 Braces may be the answer for you.
-Depending on your budget and dental health situation there are at least two types of braces you can get: Invisalign and Fixed braces.
+Depending on your budget and dental health situation there are at least two types of braces you can get: Invisalign and Fixed dental crowns.
 When thinking about which type of braces you may want, it is important to consider the costs, the actual procedure and your personal preference.
 In the end, one option may be better suited than another.

 Occasionally, when you lose your milk teeth as a child and your permanent, “adult” teeth come through, they might not grow at the right angle or they may even grow with big gaps between them.
 Eventually this could lead to having lots of crooked teeth and a gappy smile.
 Fixed braces and invisalign Sunshine can help with that.

 There are many types of braces now as teeth straightening options have expanded and fixed braces are no longer the only solution.
 Some braces include Metal, Ceramic or invisalign Sunshine.

 If you’re thinking of getting Metal braces, then you will be looking at the conventional type with elastics and brackets.
 The whole process for applying Full Fixed braces may only take between 30 and 90 minutes.
 It involves polishing and preparing teeth before applying a glue for the brackets.
 Occasionally, you may feel tender after your braces have been tightened but normal painkillers can help with this.
 You will have to brush your teeth more often and with greater care than normal.
 Maintaining a good diet will help keep your teeth healthy and strong.